 - Do not use pest or non-native fish for bait.
 Never release introduced species into the water

 - Do not fish where fish feeding takes place, for example as part of a tourist program

 - If you're unsure of the fish identity or size, release the fish immediately

-- If you're keeping the fish, remove it from the hook or net immediately and kill it humanely and as quickly as possible
+- If you're keeping the fish kill it humanely and as quickly as possible

 - Do not litter - clean up all fishing gear (such as discarded tackle and line, and bait bags) and take it back to shore to dispose of it properly.

 Plant-eating fish remove seaweed that can grow quickly after corals bleach — fishers and spearfishers should consider leaving these fish to help control seaweed and enable coral larvae to settle and create new colonies.
 Find out more about how herbivores can help the Reef recover from coral bleaching.

 - Always track down injured fish, do not let them swim off injured.